-If you like us get a wee-bit flustered about baking, fret not.
-Tarika Singh, baker and founder of the popular blog To the T helps us with a list of essentials that will help us (we hope) win the cake war
+Tarika Singh, baker and founder of the popular blog To the T helps us with a list of baking essentials every kitchen must have

 The change of mood is palpable as soon as winter rolls in.
 There’s a natural swing in everyone’s step and party planning takes priority.
 With the dip in temperature, baking boozy cakes, spiced cookies and decadent pies take centre stage at celebrations.
 Here’s my pick of six baking essentials that will help you sail through the season: